 dir()

 Type: string

 Default: N/A

 Description: Defines the folder where the disk-buffer files are stored.
 This option has priority over $qdisk-dir=$ .

 disk-buf-size()

-Type: number (bytes)
+Type: Default: number (bytes)

-Default:

 Description: This is a required option.
 The maximum size of the disk-buffer in bytes.
 The minimum value is 1048576 bytes.
 If you set a smaller value, the minimum value will be used automatically.
 It replaces the old $log-disk-fifo-size()$ option.

-mem-buf-length n mem-bar-iengun . ,
+mem-buf-length()

+Type: number (messages)

+Default: 10000

 Description: Use this option if the option reliable() is set to no. This option contains the number of messages stored in overflow queue.
 It replaces the old log-fifo-size() option.
 It inherits the value of the global log-fifo-size() option if provided.
 If it is not provided, the default value is 10000 messages.
 Note that this option will be ignored if the option reliable() is set to yes.

+mam buf size()

+mem-buf-size() number (brites)

+Type: Default: number (bytes) 163840000

-Description: Use this option if the option reliable() is set to yes.
+Detauit.
+Description: Use this option if the option $reliable()$ is set to yes.
 This option contains the size of the messages in bytes that is used in the memory part of the disk buffer.
-It replaces the old log-fifo-size() option.
-It does not inherit the value of the global log-fifo-size() option, even if it is provided.
-Note that this option will be ignored if the option reliable() is set to no.
+It replaces the old $log-fifo-size()$ option.
+It does not inherit the value of the global $log-fifo-size()$ option, even if it is provided.
+Note that this option will be ignored if the option $reliable()$ is set to no.

+qout-size()

-Type: number (messages) Default:
+Type: number (messages)

+Default: 64

-Description: The number of messages stored in the output buffer of the destination.
+Delauit.
+Description: The number of messages stored in the output buffer of the

 '''

 destination d_demo {

 network(

 "127.0.0.1"

 port(3333)

 disk-buffer(

 mem-buf-size(10000)

-disk-buf-size(2000000)
+disk-buf-size(200000)

 reliable(yes)

 dir("/tmp/disk-buffer")

-);

 '''

 '''

 destination d_demo {

 network(

 "127.0.0.1"

 port(3333)

 disk-buffer(

 mem-buf-length(10000)

+disk-buf-size(2000000)

+reliable(no)

+dir("/tmp/disk-buffer")

+);

 '''

-- no-multi-line: The no-multi-line flag disables line-breaking in the messages; the entire message is converted to a single line. - syslog-protocol: The syslog-protocol flag instructs the driver to format the messages according to the new IETF syslog protocol standard (RFC5424), but without the frame header.
+- no-multi-line: The no-multi-line flag disables line-breaking in the messages: the entire message is converted to a single line. - syslog-protocol: The syslog-protocol flag instructs the driver to format the messages according to the new IETF syslog protocol standard (RFC5424), but without the frame header.
 If this flag is enabled, macros used for the message have effect only for the text of the message, the message header is formatted to the new standard.
 Note that this flag is not needed for the syslog driver, and that the syslog driver automatically adds the frame header to the messages. - threaded: The threaded flag enables multithreading for the destination.
 For details on multithreading, see Chapter 17, Multithreading and scaling in syslog-ng OSE (p.
-422).
+498).